ufs-community/uwtools/docs/sections/user_guide/yaml/ecflow.rst

      server:
        ECF_HOME: /path/to/run

 All keys in the ``server:`` block are passed as environment variables to ``ecflow_server``.
 Only ``ECF_HOME`` is required.
-All supported variables, and values accepted by UW YAML for ecFlow, are described :ecflow:`here<glossary.html#term-ecflow_server>`.
+All supported variables, and values accepted by UW YAML for ecFlow, are described :ecflow:`in ecFlow documentation <glossary.html#term-ecflow_server>`.
 The lone exception is ``ECF_SSL``, which accepts values as described below.

 ``ECF_SSL``

-Optionally controls SSL for the server.
+Optionally controls SSL-based server security.
 Accepts a boolean or a certificate-filename prefix string:

 * ``true``: The default when ``--insecure`` is not specified.
 Enable SSL using the default certificate triplet (``server.crt`` / ``server.key`` / ``dh2048.pem``) in ``$HOME/.ecflowrc/ssl``.
 If these do not exist, ``uw ecflow server`` will generate them.
 * ``false``: Disable SSL.
 Equivalent to specifying ``--insecure``.